hpcaitech/FastFold/README.md

     * Huge performance gains with a few lines changes
     * You don't need to care about how the parallel part is implemented
 4. Faster data processing, about 3x times faster on monomer, about 3Nx times faster on multimer with N sequence.
-5. Great Reduction on GPU memory
+5. Great Reduction on GPU memory, able to inference sequence containing more than **10000** residues.

 ## Installation